Amalfi Coast, Europe, Florence, Italy, Places to Visit in Italy, Read About Can't Miss Places, Rome, Travel Tips, Venice

 In order to continue traveling and enjoying the country we loved so dear, I navigated the bureaucracies and cultural differences to create accessible experiences for my husband, so he could fully enjoy Italy.
 And, because I want you to travel to amazing historical sites, I’m sharing them with you.

-Here are some of my travel tips for accessible Italy:
+Here are some of my travel tips for what mobility-challenged travelers need to know about accessible Italy.

 Contact your air carrier and reserve mobility assistance.
 Most carriers will transport you from check-in to the gate and from the gate to transportation.
 This service includes getting you through security and customs/passport control.
 Note that, in Italy, they take getting you from and to your plane, seriously.
 The system is very efficient but big airports might have a wait time since it is generally a first-come system with those with connections to another flight prioritized.
 I recommend having your travel companions stay with you, since the line for security/customs is expedited for those with mobility issues.
 Staying together prevents one traveler for having to wait potentially a long time for the other.

 Buses have space and access for wheelchairs, so this might be a viable option for you…as well as a less costly one.
 Tickets can often be found at tabachi shops or newspaper stands.
+There is generally a kiosk to purchase digital tickets at main bus stops.
 Don’t expect to be able to buy tickets on board.
 You can reach out to the bus station in each city to find out routes and frequency, as well as get a map.
 For any city where we are spending a few days or more, I generally write down the bus routes that I think we are most likely to use based on their proximity to our lodging and the attractions on that line.
+In Venice, the bus is a water bus and called the vaporetto.
+Many vaporetto stops are accessible, but you will want to check online (Venice’s vaporetto website has a list of which stops are accessible).

 Renting mobility aids in Italy is possible but might take a little more research before the trip.
 Some tourism offices can help you…or have wheelchair rental themselves.
 More frequently though, you will need to rent through a pharmacy (farmacia) or medical device store.
 I crowd source recommendations for affordable and reliable mobility aid rentals in each city we visit.
 I like renting from smaller Italian companies because they will often deliver and pick up from your lodging and have more familiarity with your specific city than national companies do.
 They also know the limitations of centuries-old buildings, tiny elevators, and narrow doorways and will rent equipment that works for you.
 This year we rented a folding mobility scooter that was perfect.
 When unfolded it didn’t fit through the door or in the elevator, but when folded up it was like a rolling piece of luggage that easily rolled through tiny restaurants, into small elevators, and through narrow Renaissance-era doors.
 Italian mobility aids are meant to roll over their cobbled stones and rough terrain, but I highly recommend you bring a good gel seat with you to absorb the bumps.